pranigopu/pranigopu.github.io/docs/philosophy/philosophy-in-practice/7-emotions.md

 To clarify, valid regret is not based on bad outcomes as such.
 If you made a choice in full awareness of what you were doing and what for, then, if the result of the choice turned out to be bad in some way, it is not your moral failure and thus is not a cause for valid regret.
 After all, decisions made with the best possible knowledge and reasoning can still lead to unforeseen outcomes, because we are neither omniscient nor infallible.
 Note that rationality and morality demand that outcomes, good or bad, must be grasped and learnt from, but taking outcomes as the primary basis for evaluating a decision is irrational, since a decision in practice is based on a finite capacity to project the outcomes of the decision.

-Like invalid emotions in general, invalid regret can be overcome by grasping and accepting its invalidity.
-Valid regret, on the other hand, can be overcome by correcting one's faults and their effects to the best of one's ability and orienting oneself to virtue.
+**NOTE**: _Like invalid emotions in general, invalid regret can be overcome by grasping and accepting its invalidity.
+Valid regret, on the other hand, can be overcome by correcting one's faults and their effects to the best of one's ability and orienting oneself to virtue._

 ---